Keivo1/wireframing/README.md

 ### 4. Improves Project Planning

 Wireframes help project managers and product teams estimate the scope of work more accurately.
 With a clear visual plan, teams can break down tasks, prioritize features, and allocate resources more effectively.
-In summary, wireframing is not just a design activity—it’s a strategic part of the software development process that improves clarity, speeds up collaboration, and enhances the quality of the final product.
+In summary, wireframing is not just a design activity, it’s a strategic part of the software development process that improves clarity, speeds up collaboration, and enhances the quality of the final product.

 ## Real-World Scenario: Wireframing to Identify and Resolve Usability Issues

 ### Scenario: Redesigning a Property Booking Flow

 In a previous project involving the design of a property rental platform similar to Airbnb, wireframing played a critical role in identifying and addressing usability issues before development began.

-During the initial wireframing phase, a high-fidelity wireframe was created to visualize the booking flow—from selecting a property to completing a reservation.
+During the initial wireframing phase, a high-fidelity wireframe was created to visualize the booking flow from selecting a property to completing a reservation.
 Stakeholders and users reviewed the wireframe and provided feedback.

 ### Identified Issues: